-This priority also supports the Scottish Borders Community Plan 2017 themes, Our Children and Young People and Our Ageing Population
+This priority also supports the aims within the Scottish Borders Community Plan 2017 themes, Our Quality of Life and Our Place

-- Providing a highly skilled, well trained and appropriate firefighting response. - In Partnership, proactively identifying those most at risk from Unintentional Harm in the home - Conducting holistic Home Safety Visits that assess a range of risks within the home including fire, slips, trips and fall and other vulnerabilities - Exchanging risk information with partners including referrals
+- Providing a highly skilled, well trained and appropriate firefighting response. - In Partnership, proactively identifying those most at risk from Unintentional Harm in the home - Conducting holistic Home Safety Visits that assess a range of risks within the home including fire, slips, trips and fall and other vulnerabilities - Exchanging risk information with partners including referrals.

-- Reviewing and reporting the number of accidental dwelling fires and associated casualties and fatalities - Reviewing and reporting the number of home safety visits conducted and smoke detectors fitted/issued - Reviewing and reporting the number of home safety visits that have provided advice or measures with the aim of reducing unintentional harm and injury in the home, including partnership referrals
+- Reviewing and reporting the number of accidental dwelling fires and associated casualties and fatalities - Reviewing and reporting the number of home safety visits conducted and smoke detectors fitted/issued - Reviewing and reporting the number of home safety visits that have provided advice or measures with the aim of reducing unintentional harm and injury in the home, including partnership referrals.

-- Support the independent living of vulnerable people within the Scottish Borders - Reduce the social and economic cost of Unintentional Harm in the Home including fires, slips, trips and falls
+- Support the independent living of vulnerable people within the Scottish Borders - Reduce the social and economic cost of Unintentional Harm in the Home including fires, slips, trips and falls.

-2. We will promote Community Resilience whilst contributing to improved outcomes for people involved in non-fire emergencies
+We will promote Community Resilience whilst contributing to improved outcomes for people involved in non-fire emergencies